LLMs Cannot Reliably Identify and Reason About Security Vulnerabilities (Yet?): A Comprehensive Evaluation, Framework, and Benchmarks: SecLLMHolmes

 \subsection{Prompt Templates}

-Our framework explores four techniques for LLM prompting: (1) \textbf{zero-shot task-oriented (ZS - TO)}, (2) \textbf{zero-shot role-oriented (ZS - RO)}, (3) \textbf{few-shot task-oriented (FS - TO)}, and (4) \textbf{few-shot role-oriented (FS - RO)}.
+SecLLMHolmes explores four techniques for LLM prompting: (1) \textbf{zero-shot task-oriented (ZS - TO)}, (2) \textbf{zero-shot role-oriented (ZS - RO)}, (3) \textbf{few-shot task-oriented (FS - TO)}, and (4) \textbf{few-shot role-oriented (FS - RO)}.
 Moreover, we divide our set of prompts in the following three categories (all prompts are described in Table \ref{tab:prompts-templates}):

 \descr{Standard (S)} prompting asks the model to directly give an answer to the problem.

 \descr{Step-by-Step Reasoning-based (R)} prompting asks the model to solve the problem in a step-by-step manner using chain-of-thought (COT) reasoning \cite{cot, scratchpad, lets-think}.
 In addition to evaluating the intrinsic step-by-step reasoning process of LLMs, we also create prompts that emulate the multi-step vulnerability detection method followed by human security-experts, as identified in prior qualitative studies~\cite{hack-test, RE}.
 These studies observed that security experts follow a general multi-step vulnerability detection approach, i.e., (1) get an overview of the code, (2) based on the overview, identify the critical sub-components that can lead to a security vulnerability in code, e.g., copying user provided information into a buffer, etc., (3) perform a detailed analysis of these sub-components, e.g., if a user input is being copied into a buffer the security experts will check if in any scenario the user input can overflow the buffer, and then, (4) based on the detailed experiments, provide the final answer on whether the given code contains any instances of the given security vulnerability.